 When I tell people about my black thumb problems, they typically respond with “start with succulents!”
 Apparently, succulents are supposed to be easy to maintain and the best for beginner gardeners.
 That hasn’t stopped me from killing a few.
 But I’ve learned from my mistakes, and now know that the key to keeping succulents alive is NOT to overwater them!
 Check the soil frequently, and if the top half is completely dry, it may be time to water.
 This will usually be every 2-3 weeks in the spring & summer, and once a month in the drier months.

 You’ll also want to make sure the pots you plant in have good drainage.
 If you want to use a decorative pot that doesn’t drain, fill the bottom of the pot with small stones so the water has somewhere to go!

 I’ve read that the easiest succulents to keep alive are Aloe Vera, Jade, and Echeveria.
-Keep them in indirect, moderate sunlight and literally forget about them – that’s the best way to be sure not to overwater!
+Keep succulents in indirect, moderate sunlight and literally forget about them – that’s the best way to be sure not to overwater!

 - Snake Plant – needs low to medium light and low water

 - Fiddle Leaf Fig – needs medium light and medium water

 - Rubber Plant – needs bright light and medium-high water

 - Peace Lily – medium light, low-medium water